UW HR/Payroll Glossary

 Predefined security groups are derived by Workday.
 Examples include: employee, contingent worker, and retiree.
 These groups cannot be changed except by changing the attributes of the worker through a business process.
 Example, an Employee becomes a Terminee at separation due to termination.
 Examples include: employee, contingent worker, and retiree.

-Shorthand for Prenotifications.
-Please see Prenotifications (Prenotes) for definitions.
+Shorthand for Prenotification.
+Please see Prenotification (Prenote) for definition.

 Optional zero-dollar entries that are sent through the Automated Clearing House (ACH) to a financial institution to verify account and related information before sending or receiving actual direct deposits.